Anti-communist mass killings

-Anti-communist mass killings are the politically motivated mass killings of communists, alleged communists, or their alleged supporters which were committed by anti-communists and political organizations or governments which opposed communism.
+Anti-communist mass killings, anti-communist genocides or genocides against communists are forms of political cleansing of population involving violence such as genocide and mass killings of communists, alleged communists, or their alleged supporters which were committed by anti-communists and political organizations or governments which opposed communism.
 The communist movement has faced opposition since it was founded and the opposition to it has often been organized and violent.

 Many anti-communist mass killing campaigns waged during the Cold War were supported and backed by the United States and its Western Bloc allies.
 Some U.S.-supported mass killings, including the Indonesian mass killings of 1965–66 and the killings by the Guatemalan military during the Guatemalan Civil War, are considered acts of genocide.
+Academic scholarship has increasingly applied the label of genocide to specific anti-communist mass killings.
+The 1965–1966 Indonesian massacres, in particular, have been explicitly classified as genocide by a range of scholars, with some analyses framing the violence as a genocide perpetrated against a political group.

 In Nazi Germany and the countries occupied by it during World War II, anti-communism was one of the motivations for the Holocaust, the extermination of the Jews, who were perceived as creators of the "Jewish Bolshevism"; during the revolutions after World War I, the "Jewish Bolshevism" conspiracy theory justified the antisemitic violence carried out by anti-communist counter-revolutionary troops in the former Russian Empire and Hungary.